saltstack/salt/doc/topics/cloud/vexxhost.rst

-`VEXXHOST <http://vexxhost.com>`_ is a cloud computing host which provides `Canadian cloud computing <http://vexxhost.com/cloud-computing>`_ services which are based in Monteral and use the libcloud OpenStack driver.
-VEXXHOST currently runs the Havana release of OpenStack.
+`VEXXHOST <http://vexxhost.com>`_ is a cloud computing host which provides `Canadian cloud computing <http://vexxhost.com/cloud-computing>`_ services which are based in Montreal and use the libcloud OpenStack driver.
+VEXXHOST currently runs the latest release of OpenStack - Train.
 When provisioning new instances, they automatically get a public IP and private IP address.
 Therefore, you do not need to assign a floating IP to access your instance after it's booted.